facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 Android emulators don't have TalkBack installed by default.
 You can install TalkBack on your emulator via the Google Play Store.
 Make sure to choose an emulator with the Google Play store installed.
 These are available in Android Studio.

 You can use the volume key shortcut to toggle TalkBack.
 To turn on the volume key shortcut, go to the Settings app, then Accessibility.
-At the top, turn on Volume key shortcut.
+At the top, turn on the volume key shortcut.

 To use the volume key shortcut, press both volume keys for 3 seconds to start an accessibility tool.

-Additionally, if you prefer, you can toggle TalkBack via command line with:
+Additionally, if you prefer, you can toggle TalkBack via the command line with:

 ```shell
 # disable